corda/corda-docs-portal/content/en/tools-corda5/contract-testing/_index.md

 The Contract Testing library enables {{< tooltip >}}CorDapp{{< /tooltip >}} Developers to test {{< tooltip >}}UTXO{{< /tooltip >}} contracts locally, at an early stage of the development cycle.
 With this library, you can check that your CorDapp contracts behave as expected before you write the flows.

+The Contract Testing library is currently compatible with the following versions of Corda:
+* 5.0

 ## Prerequisites

 * {{< tooltip >}}CSDE{{< /tooltip >}} — contains Contract Testing library [examples](#examples).